 “We all have those days when we don’t feel great about our bodies,” says Martin Ginis.
 “This study and our previous research shows one way to feel better, is to get going and exercise.
 The effects can be immediate.”

 According to the National Institutes of Health, nearly one half of North American women experience some degree of body image dissatisfaction, and the problem has grown over the last three decades.

 Many previous studies have found that exercise has a positive effect on other aspects of mental health including lifting depression and easing anxiety.
 A study published in Psychosomatic Medicine found that exercise was comparable to antidepressants in treating patients with major depressive disorder.

 The exercise doesn’t have to be strenuous to be helpful.
 A recent study from the University of Connecticut shows that if you’re sedentary, just getting up and moving around can reduce depression and make you feel better about yourself.

-The information herein on "Exercise Makes Women Feel Stronger, Thinner" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Exercise Makes Women Feel Stronger, Thinner" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card